Before you sell or supply alcoholic drinks in Porirua, you need to make sure you have the correct alcohol licence.

-The Porirua Licensing Committee is a Committee of Porirua City Council appointed to receive and determine applications in accordance with the licensing committee functions, powers and duties under the Sale and Supply of Alcohol Act 2012.
+The Porirua District Licensing Committee (DLC) is a committee of Porirua City Council appointed to receive and determine applications in accordance with the licensing committee functions, powers and duties under the Sale and Supply of Alcohol Act 2012.

 Elected District Licensing Committee Chair and Deputy Chair: